Mirror: Types of mirrors

 Mirrors can be classified in many ways; including by shape, support, reflective materials, manufacturing methods, and intended application.

 By shape

-Typical mirror shapes are planar, convex, and concave.
+Typical mirror shapes are planar and curved mirrors.

 The surface of curved mirrors is often a part of a sphere.
 Mirrors that are meant to precisely concentrate parallel rays of light into a point are usually made in the shape of a paraboloid of revolution instead; they are used in telescopes (from radio waves to X-rays), in antennas to communicate with broadcast satellites, and in solar furnaces.
 A segmented mirror, consisting of multiple flat or curved mirrors, properly placed and oriented, may be used instead.

 Mirrors that are intended to concentrate sunlight onto a long pipe may be a circular cylinder or of a parabolic cylinder.

 By structural material

 The most common structural material for mirrors is glass, due to its transparency, ease of fabrication, rigidity, hardness, and ability to take a smooth finish.